abelbarreira/aita/README.md

 ## 🤖 AI-Powered Collaboration

-This project is being developed with support and guidance from [ChatGPT](https://chatgpt.com/) by OpenAI.
+This project is being developed with support and guidance from [ChatGPT](https://chatgpt.com/) and [GitHub Copilot](https://github.com/copilot).

-Collaboration started in August 2025 using `ChatGPT-4.5`.
+Collaboration started in August 2025.